immcantation/shazam/docs/topics/testBaseline.md

 A data.frame with test results containing the following columns:

 + `REGION`:  sequence region, such as "CDR" and "FWR".
-+ `TEST`:    string defining the two group values compared.
++ `TEST`:    string defining the groups be compared.
+The string is formated as the conclusion associated with the p-value in the form `GROUP1 != GROUP2`.
+Meaning, the p-value for rejection of the null hypothesis that GROUP1 and GROUP2 have equivalent distributions.
 + `PVALUE`:  two-sided p-value for the comparison.
 + `FDR`:     FDR corrected `PVALUE`.